Albert Kotin

-Albert Kotin (August 7, 1907 – February 6, 1980) belonged to the early generation of New York School Abstract Expressionist artists whose artistic innovation by the 1950s had been recognized across the Atlantic, including in Paris.
-The New York School Abstract Expressionism, represented by Jackson Pollock, Willem de Kooning, Franz Kline, and others became a leading art movement of the post-World War II era.
+Albert Kotin (August 7, 1907 – February 6, 1980) was a Russian-born American abstract expressionist painter.
+He belonged to the early generation of New York School artists whose innovations by the 1950s had gained recognition across the Atlantic, including in Paris.
+The New York School's abstract expressionism, led by figures such as Jackson Pollock, Willem de Kooning, and Franz Kline, became a leading art movement of the post-World War II era.

 Biography

-Albert Kotin was born August 7, 1907, in Minsk, Russian Empire and emigrated to the US in 1908.
-He became a US citizen in 1923.
+Albert Kotin was born August 7, 1907, in Minsk, Russian Empire and emigrated to the United States in 1908.
+He became a U.S. citizen in 1923.